 What is medical payments coverage?

-Medical payments coverage (Med Pay) helps pay medical and funeral expenses when a covered person — the policyholder, passengers, or a member of the policyholder's family — is hurt in an auto accident, no matter who is responsible.
+State Farm® Medical Payments coverage, also known as Med Pay, helps pay medical and funeral expenses when a covered person — the policyholder, passengers, or a member of the policyholder's family — is hurt in an auto accident, no matter who is responsible.

 What does Med Pay cover?